Near the Polish border, a musician plays music to welcome those fleeing Ukraine

 For now, Martello has no plans to pack up and leave.

-"People here still need some positivity, some art, music," he sad.
+"People here still need some positivity, some art, music," he said.
 "I wish there were more musicians here, but I guess I'm the only one."

 With that, it was time for him to go.
 A small crowd had formed, waiting for him to begin.
 And so, piano parked on the dirt at the Polish border, Davide Martello played.